LaurentBerger/phyphox-py/README.md

 ```
 ## Credits

-This library has been developed by Laurent Berger with the help of phyphox forum and github issue.
+This library was developed by Laurent Berger with the help from phyphox forum and github issues.

 ## Licence